010.00 Authority and Responsibility

 - Provide 24-hour accessibility for individuals, families, and providers.

 - Develop and implement an internal quality enhancement protocol that will ensure and document the quality and appropriateness of the assessments and determinations made under the PAS process.

 050.00 Geographic Responsibility for PAS Functions

 Out of State

-For individuals located in other states who are seeking services in Illinois facilities and whose current services are not funded through Illinois public funding resources (e.g., Illinois Medicaid, Illinois Department of Human Services, Illinois Department of Children and Family Services, etc.), PAS activity must be provided by a PAS entity in the state in which the individual is currently located.
+For individuals located in other states who are seeking services in Illinois facilities and whose current services are not funded through Illinois public funding resources (e.g., Illinois Medicaid, Illinois Department of Human Services, Illinois Department of Children and Family Services, etc.), PAS activity must be provided by a ISC entity in the state in which the individual is currently located.

 For individuals located in other states whose current services are funded through Illinois public funding resources and for individuals now located in Illinois, the following guidelines are provided in order to enable ISC agencies to make consistent decisions regarding geographic responsibility, in order to provide more prompt and less costly response to individuals' service needs.